wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 5. Aggressive use of Cache

-   Section 4.5 of [RFC4035] says that "In theory, a resolver could use wildcards or NSEC RRs to generate positive and negative responses (respectively) until the TTL or signatures on the records in question expire.
-However, it seems prudent for resolvers to avoid blocking new authoritative data or synthesizing new data on their own.
-   Resolvers that follow this recommendation will have a more consistent view of the namespace".
-This document relaxes this this restriction, see Section 7 for more detail.
+   This document relaxes the restriction given in Section 4.5 of [RFC4035], see Section 7 for more detail.

    If the negative cache of the validating resolver has sufficient information to validate the query, the resolver SHOULD use NSEC,